Dikaiosyne: The Personification of Justice

 Dikaiosyne reminds us of the timeless importance of justice and fairness in society.
 Her symbolism encourages us to uphold ethical principles and strive for balance in our personal and communal lives.

-Unlike major gods like Zeus or Athena, Dikaiosyne wasn't typically worshipped in temples.
+Unlike major gods like Zeus or Athena, Dikaiosyne wasn't typically worshiped in temples.
 However, as a personification of justice, she was invoked in oaths and legal contexts, reflecting her cultural significance.